Start small and focus on the next step, instead of the overall result

 Self-esteem quite simply is the opinion we have of ourselves.
 It stands to reason that it should be a realistic summation of our lives journey, our achievements and reflect what others think of us.
 But it is more complex than that.

-Even without knowing clearly what it is we know that healthy self-esteem is desirable — it makes us feel positive about life & allows us to deal with life’s challenges better.
-Lower self-esteem, we see ourselves in a more critical light and less confident of taking on the challenges life throws at us.
+Even without knowing clearly what it is we know that healthy self-esteem is desirable — it makes us feel positive about life and allows us to deal with life’s challenges better.
+Lower the self-esteem, the more we see ourselves in a critical light, and less confident we’ll be of taking on the challenges life throws at us.

-But by far the most difficult aspect of a change in self-esteem.
-That is because the process of building self-esteem is an early life experience that starts in very early childhood and for the most part goes on until young adulthood.
-Our parents, teachers, friends & media are telling us about ourselves.
-Unfortunately, the messages that you aren’t good enough to stay with you more.
+But by far the most difficult aspect of change is self-esteem.
+That is because the process of building self-esteem starts in early childhood and for the most part goes on until young adulthood.
+Our parents, teachers, friends and the media are telling us about ourselves.
+Unfortunately, the message that ‘you aren’t good enough’ stays with you more.

 That lack of self-belief, at the time, has had telling professional consequences for me.
-Professionally I was always inclusive in decision making with my teams.
-Interestingly when I was working for others it was a great habit but at TWB where implications were huge, as ultimately only I was responsible in the end for the fate of my company, and my people.
+Professionally, I was always inclusive in decision making with my teams.
+Interestingly, when I was working for others it was a great habit but at TWB where implications were huge — as ultimately only I was responsible in the end for the fate of my company, and my people.

-But this experience shows something about self-esteem:
+This experience shows something about self-esteem:

 - Self-esteem is contextual: Our self-esteem is not just a global stable state that is our overall feeling about ourselves — it depends on the context of time and can change daily as different circumstances present themselves.
-It also changes in the context of how we feel about ourselves in the specific domains of our lives — for instance as a parent, as a professional, as an artist etc. What I have discovered is that the more meaningful a specific domain of self-esteem is in our lives, the greater the impact it has on our global self-esteem.
-If being a parent is important for you, and if your child thinks you are a great parent, you are more likely to take your professional ups in downs in your stride.
+It also changes in the context of how we feel about ourselves in the specific domains of our lives — for instance as a parent, as a professional, as an artist, etc. What I have discovered is that the more meaningful a specific domain of self-esteem is in our lives, the greater the impact it has on our global self-esteem.
+If being a parent is important for you, and if your child thinks you are a great parent, you are more likely to take your professional ups and downs in your stride.

-I have found that most of the self-help advice is worthless for one simple reason.
-Most of it focuses on positive reaffirmation such as “I am going to be a great success”.
+I have found that most self-help advice is worthless for one simple reason.
+It focuses on positive reaffirmation such as, “I am going to be a great success.”
 But positive messaging actually makes people with low self-worth feel worse about themselves — because we know such declarations are simply too contrary to our existing belief.

 Change the positive reaffirmation

-Identify real talent & develop it
+Identify real talent and develop it

 Demonstrating real ability and achievement in areas that matter in our lives is the best way to build self-esteem.
-Have you seriously thought (a) what matters to you, and (b) what is is a real talent you have?
-If you find one core competency and can find opportunities that accentuate it will elevate your overall picture of yourself as well.
+Have you seriously thought (a) what matters to you, and (b) what is a real talent you have?
+If you find one core competency and can find opportunities that accentuate it, it will elevate your overall picture of yourself as well.

-Be compassionate – to yourself
+Be compassionate to yourself

 Focus on what you’re good at

-For instance, if a woman rejected me I didn’t just feel low and berate myself, I asked – why?
-For example, it was important for her for a stable future that I am emotionally unavailable.
-I stopped trying to work on what I was bad at – and focussed on what I was good at.
-I was witty and well-read and had confidence and I was a good fit for someone who is an emotionally secure person.
+For instance, if a woman rejected me I didn’t just feel low and berate myself — I asked why?
+If a stable future was important for her but I was emotionally unavailable, I stopped trying to work on what I was bad at and focused on what I was good at.
+I was witty and well-read and had the confidence that I was a good fit for someone who is an emotionally secure person.

-Start saying ‘no’
+Start saying no

 Improving self-esteem is hard because it involves developing and maintaining healthier emotional habits.
 That said, it is certainly possible to improve self-esteem if we go about it the right way.
-As with moving from the inertia of procrastination, or building yourself to be The Toughest Person You Know™ — the trick is to start small and focus on the next step and not the overall intimidating result.
+As with moving from the inertia of procrastination or building yourself to be The Toughest Person You Know™ — the trick is to start small and focus on the next step and not the intimidating overall result.